Volkswagen used to love diesel. Not anymore

 The company announced in September that it will spend more than €50 billion ($59 billion) on battery cells as it pushes to electrify all 300 models in its range by 2030.

 "We have got the message and we will deliver.
-This is not some vague declaration of intent," Müller said at the time.
+This is not some vague declaration of intent," Mueller said at the time.
 "The transformation in our industry is unstoppable."

 The European Union is in the process of approving new rules that will allow it to impose fines of up to €30,000 ($35,000) per car if automakers break emissions laws.